Notice of Privacy Practices

 To Report a Privacy Violation

-If you have a question concerning your privacy rights or believe your rights have been violated, you may contact our Privacy Officer at:
+If you have a question concerning your privacy rights or believe your rights have been violated, please contact our Privacy Officer at:

 ATTN: Privacy Officer